 This Handbook provides detailed information about the Department of Music's policies, procedures, and requirements for our undergraduate degrees and concentrations.
 Do look it over before the semester starts (and keep it handy!).
 Additional departmental information, including the calendars of events, faculty profiles, and performance opportunities, may be found on the Department of Music website (music.case.edu).
-The CWRU General Bulletin (bulletin.case.edu/collegeofartsand sciences/music/) contains overall University policies and requirements.
-And of course, you should always feel free to contact the Department Office with questions or concerns.
+The CWRU General Bulletin (bulletin.case.edu/collegeofartsand sciences/music/) contains overall University policies and requirements, and the School of Graduate Studies (https://case.edu/gradstudies/) is, of course, an indispensable site.
+Of course, you should always feel free to contact the Department Office with questions or concerns.
 We're here to help.